klack/marlin/README.md

 ### How do I install the BL-Touch on the printer?

 - Mount the BL-Touch to E1.
   Depending on your extruder type, you need to print out a BL-Touch mount!
+Use supports for only what's touching the build plate.
   - [![Website](https://img.shields.io/badge/Titan-black?style=flat-square)](https://github.com/klack/marlin/blob/BL-Touch/docs/Titan-BL_Touch-Mount.stl)
   - [![Website](https://img.shields.io/badge/Stock-black?style=flat-square)](https://thingiverse.com)
   - Attach the BL-Touch to the mount.